andrewchambers/hermes/doc/man/hermes-namespace-container.1.md

 ## DESCRIPTION

 Run a command in a namespace jail.
-Most importantly, we are able to .
 When used in conjunction with hermes-builder(1) forms the basis of the hermes build sandboxing mechanism.

 The purpose of sanboxing builds is to help ensure a package is only